jhuapl-bio/taxtriage/README.md

 - Detailed MultiQC reports
 - Concise final report (intended to have all data fields required for use in clinical settings)

 For the purpose of giving an initial triage of taxonomic classifications, using Kraken2 database(s), that can then be ingested into a CLIA-style report format.
 It is under active development, but in the current state it is capable of running a set number of samples end-to-end using a user-created samplesheet in `.csv` format.
 The output format is a `HTML` which is highly interactive and distributable.
-This pipeline uses the `nextflow` ecosystem and is also available as a module in [Basestack](https://github.com/jhuapl-bio/Basestack).

 Currently, Basestack is undergoing improvements to allow easier usage of nextflow pipelines (includes TaxTriage) that is scheduled for release in early August.